soniprerna26/TSF-TASK/README.md

     - I used transition property and learned to make a webpage responsive.
     - I also learned to used flexbox.
     - I also learned to integrate payment method in a webpage.

-   ### Continued development
-    - I want to continue cleaning my code and learn more about small animations.

  ## Accomplishments